AmitTyagi100/BlazorAppDemo/README.md

 # BlazorApp
 **Production-ready Blazor Application (Server)**

-Purpose of this app to create a production-ready base template for a Web App.
+Purpose of this app to create a production-ready base structure for a Web App.

 The high-level architecture will be as below.